rbheemana/spark-api/README.md

-# Spark SFTP Connector Library
+# Spark API-EndPoint Connector Library

 A library for constructing dataframes by downloading files from api end point